tbridge/munki-in-a-cloud/README.md

 The [Amazon Web Services Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) has a lot of useful tools for manipulating your AWS environment from the command line.
 I'm choosing to install it with `pip`, and installing `pip` if it is not already installed.
 You can alter that section if you want to use another package manager.

 ### Changelog

+**New in 1.0**

+Major changes in the structure of this script arrive thanks to the inimitable Rich Trouton, who changes out some of manual code for proper functions, as well as modernization to several of the methods.

 **New in 0.1**